-The results given by this BMR calculator should be used only as a guide and should not replace medical advice.
+The results given by this BMR calculation tool should be used only as a guide and should not replace medical advice.
 Please bear in mind that, when interpreting the results of this BMR calculator, other factors such as your lean body mass should be considered.
 More information on that is available below.

 You should always speak to a qualified Doctor or health professional for advice and guidance before making any dramatic changes to your lifestyle.

 BMR stands for Basal Metabolic Rate and represents the number of calories you would burn in a day if you were inactive and stayed in bed all day.
 Our BMR calculator allows you to calculate not only the number of calories you burn when inactive, but also a daily calorie figure that takes into account your lifestyle activity level.
 These two figures together give you a representative figure for your daily calorie intake.
 You can learn more about BMR in our article, how to calculate BMR.

 It is important to bear in mind that Basal Metabolic Rate calculations do not take into account for lean body mass, which will obviously have a factor of its own.
 Very muscular people, for example, will receive a figure that probably under-estimates their calorie needs and very overweight people will likely get a calculation that over-estimates their calorie requirements.

 In 1919, the Harris-Benedict formula was created to calculate BMR.
 However, it's since been superseded by the new and improved Mifflin - St Jeor BMR formula, which was established in 1990.
 Our calculator gives options for using either formula.
 You can see the equations involved in each BMR formula here.

 I love hearing feedback.
 So, if you have any problems using this BMR calculator, or have any suggestions for improvements, please write to me here.